damien-meere/full_stack_milestone/README.md

 below:
 ![Navigation Large Screen- Logged In](documentation/SiteImages/Navigation_Large_SuperUser.jpg)

-To demonstrate the responsive design of the site, the following illustrates the appearence of the site navigation within smaller screens.
+To demonstrate the responsive design of the site, the following illustrates the appearance of the site navigation within smaller screens.
 The First image illustrates the look of the menu once compounded to fit small screens.
 ![Navigation Small Screen](documentation/SiteImages/Navigation_Small.jpg)